 Cayce: Up-and-Coming

-Students and young families love this burgeoning nearby city along the Congaree River, just ten minutes from downtown Columbia.
-Typical home values here are still somewhat affordable at — and homeowners have plenty to celebrate in the neighborhood.
-The Cayce Riverwalk, part of the Three Rivers Greenway, offers 12 miles of pathways and boardwalks and dozens of acres of parkland.
+Students and young families love this burgeoning nearby city along the Congaree, just 10 minutes from downtown Columbia.
+Average home values here are still somewhat affordable at around $208,400 — and homeowners have plenty to celebrate in the neighborhood.
+The Cayce Riverwalk Park, part of the Three Rivers Greenway, offers 12 miles of pathways and boardwalks and dozens of acres of parkland.

 Dining and shopping are within easy reach, too.
 Area staple The Kingsman Restaurant dishes steaks, burgers, and more to hungry locals, and relative newcomer Steel Hands Brewing, circa 2018, has become a popular neighborhood hangout.